Broad-billed Motmot Photo: Gavin Bieber

 Day 3: We’ll spend most of our first full day here birding around the camp and on some of its many forest trails.
 A dawn start will allow us to experience the sounds of the forest waking up.
 Yellow-throated and Keel-billed Toucans and Red-lored, Mealy, and Blue-headed Parrots should all be perched around the camp clearing, and White-bellied Antbirds and chattering mixed flocks will call from the forest edge.
 After breakfast we’ll make our way to one of the nearby camp trails, where we’ll seek out Darién specialities such as Double-banded Graytail, Barred Puffbird, Rufous-tailed Jacamar, Yellow-breasted Flycatcher, and the diminutive and beautiful Golden-headed Manakin.
 After lunch and some relaxation that could include watching Pale-bellied Hermits and Sapphire-throated Hummingbirds attending flowers and feeders around the camp, we’ll again head out on a nearby trail looking for a host of great birds.
 We hope to encounter raucous Red-throated Caracaras or perhaps a nice mixed flock with Bright-rumped Attila, Purple-throated Fruitcrow, or Cinnamon Becard.
 Depending on the conditions of the day, we may also venture out to a stretch of the nearby Pan American Highway.
 Near the little-travelled end of the road, the birding can be excellent, with such possibilities as Spectacled Parrotlet, Bicolored Wren, and a host of more open-country birds as well.
 After dinner we’ll step outside to look for nightbirds around the clearing: Crested, Spectacled, Black-and-white, and Mottled Owls are all possible, as are Great and Common Potoos and Common Pauraques.
 Night at the Canopy Camp.

 Day 5: After breakfast we’ll drive to the El Salto Road, just a few minutes from camp, for the morning.
-Extending about 3.5 miles from the Pan-American Highway and ending at the banks of the Chucunaque River, the road passes through dry forest that harbors Scaled and Ruddy Pigeons, Chestnut-fronted Macaw, Black and Crested Oropendolas, Golden-green Woodpecker, and the flashy Orange-crowned Oriole.
-The road winds along a ridge that occasionally offers a good view of the open sky, where we could see some of the thousands of raptors that pass through Panama in March on their way to North American breeding grounds.
+Extending about 3.5 miles from the Pan-American Highway and ending at the banks of the Chucunaque River, the road passes through dry forest that harbours Scaled and Ruddy Pigeons, Chestnut-fronted Macaw, Black and Crested Oropendolas, Golden-green Woodpecker, and the flashy Orange-crowned Oriole.
+The road winds along a ridge that occasionally offers a good view of the open sky, where we could see some of the thousands of raptors that pass through Panama on their way from their North American breeding grounds.
 We’ll look for familiar species (to North Americans) such as Broad-winged, Short-tailed, and Swainson’s Hawks, joining more tropical species such as Crane Hawk, Double-toothed Kite, and perhaps Black or Ornate Hawk Eagle.
 A short trail near the end of the road runs along the Cuchunaque River and gives access to a dry forest patch where we’ll look for birds such as Rufous-tailed Jacamar and Black-billed Flycatcher, and perhaps even encounter an antswarm with attendant Northern Barred Woodcreepers or Gray-headed Tanagers.
 In the afternoon we’ll head south along the road to Las Lagunas.
 Extending about 7.5 miles from the Pan-American Highway, the road crosses several small streams and terminates at some large ponds.
 Here we’ll look for Muscovy Duck, Rufescent Tiger-Heron, Capped Heron, Scaly-breasted Hummingbird, Buff-breasted Wren, Black-capped Donacobius, Shiny and Giant Cowbirds, and Yellow-hooded Blackbird.
 Raptors abound in the ranchlands as well, and we’ll look for Savannah Hawk, White-tailed and Pearl Kites, Lesser Yellow-headed Vulture, and Bat and Aplomado Falcons.
 Recent excellent sightings here include several views of Little Cuckoo, a species that barely crosses into North America.
 Night at the Canopy Camp.

 Day 6: The destination for this day will be somewhat flexible, but will involve an all day trip into the Darien National Park, again using a combination of four-wheel drive trucks and dugout canoe to access primary forest.
 If there are any known nesting sites for Harpy or Crested Eagle that are feasibly reachable from the camp we shall make the attempt.
 If not, we’ll visit the town of El Real, a small village adjacent to the park that is accessed via an hour-long boat ride from the end of the highway at Yaviza.
 While on the river we’ll watch the water’s edge for Common Black and Black-collared Hawks, Neotropic Cormorant, Anhinga, a host of herons including Cocoi and perhaps Capped, White, and Green Ibis, shorebirds, and Black Oropendola.
 High quality forest lies within a half-hour drive of town, and we’ll seek out an array of lowland specialities such as Ruddy Pigeon, Great Jacamar, Red-throated Caracara, Chestnut-fronted and Great Green Macaws and an array of other raptors that might include Black, Ornate or Black-and-White Hawk-Eagles.
 Night at the Canopy Camp.